MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/install-and-configure.md

       - [mpa_EmployeeExperienceBase_unmanaged.zip](https://aka.ms/EEBaseUnmanagedSolution)
       - [mpa_AwardsAndRecognition_unmanaged.zip](https://aka.ms/AwardsAndRecognitionUnmanagedSolution)

-1. Go to [Power Apps maker portal](https://make.preview.powerapps.com/) and select the environment you prepared for the solution.
+1. Go to [Power Apps](https://make.preview.powerapps.com/) and select the environment you prepared for the solution.
-1. Select **Solutions** on the left-side panel.
+1. Select **Solutions** on the left pane.
 1. Select **Import solution**.
 1. Browse for and select either the **managed** or **unmanaged version** of the *mpa_ITBase* file downloaded in previous step.
 1. Select **Next**.